Twitter is struggling, weighed down by trolls, extremists, and over-exuberant censorship. The only answer is to jump ship.

 Of course, there are so many great things about Twitter.
 The problem is, those great things are available elsewhere.
 If you’re looking for positive conversation and exploration of ideas, niche, geeky interests, or a means to share music, video, or photos, the following Twitter alternatives are worth your time.
 Like Twitter, they all offer mobile apps, so you can stay connected 24/7.

-Here are seven alternatives you can consider switching to when you do an Ed Sheeran and quit Twitter.
+Here are seven alternatives you can consider switching to.

 With an aim of putting “people and free speech first” Gab has proved a controversial alternative Twitter.
 Intentionally or otherwise, Gab has become known as the “alt-right” alternative to Twitter; indeed, it was formed as an antidote to what CEO Andrew Torba described “the entirely left-leaning Big Social monopoly.”

 While a free speech focused service might not seem unreasonable, it hasn’t worked out well for Gab so far.
 Its mobile app was banned in 2016 from the Apple App Store due to adult content.
 In 2017, meanwhile, Google removed the app from the Play Store for violating its hate speech policy, noting that Gab failed to “demonstrate a sufficient level of moderation, including for content that encourages violence and advocates hate against groups of people.”

 Oh, and the Gab logo is a frog, which has been compared with the Pepe the Frog meme so bewilderingly admired by the “alt-right.”